-SmartFlex SR303 is an industrial cellular router intended for the market in Europe, Middle East and Africa (EMEA) area.
+SmartFlex SR305 is an industrial cellular router intended for the North American market (NAM).
 This router is an ideal device for wireless communication in mobile networks that make use of LTE, HSPA+, UMTS, EDGE or GPRS technology.
-Due to the high speed of data transfer up to 100 Mbit/s (download) and up to 50 Mbit/s (upload) is this router an ideal solution for specialized M2M devices and IoT as well as for wireless connection of traffic and security camera systems, individual computers, LAN networks, automatic teller machines (ATM) and other self-service terminals.
+Due to the high speed of data transfer (up to 100 Mbit/s download and up to 50 Mbit/s upload) this router is an ideal solution for specialized M2M devices and IoT as well as for wireless connection of traffic and security camera systems, individual computers, LAN networks, automatic teller machines (ATMs) and other self-service terminals.

 The standard configuration includes two Ethernet 10/100 ports, one USB 2.0 Host port, two binary inputs and one output (I/O connector).
 The device also has two readers for 3 V and 1.8 V SIM cards, which are located on the rear panel of the router.
 The router also includes a microSD card port that supports up to 64 GB card storage (32 GB in the case of SDHC cards).
-The router can be equipped with a WiFi module, but this must be part of the initial configuration - it cannot be added to the router at some point in the future.
+The router can be equipped with a WiFi module, but this must be part of the initial configuration - it cannot be added to the router at later date.

 The router can be equipped with PoE PD (Power over Ethernet - Powered Device), which allows the router to be powered via Ethernet.
-It can also be equipped with PoE PSE (Power over Ethernet - Power Source Equipment), which lets the router power other devices via Ethernet.
+It can also be equipped with PoE PSE (Power over Ethernet - Power Source Equipment), which enables the router to power other devices via Ethernet.
 The SmartFlex can also be configured with a wide variety of port options.
-These can be SWITCH - three switched Ethernet ports; RS232 - serial interface; RS232-RS485/422 - combination of serial interfaces; RS232-RS485-ETH - combination of serial interfaces and Ethernet port with higher insulation.
-The router can be provided in either a plastic or metal casing, depending upon the customer's requirements.
+Options include SWITCH - three switched Ethernet ports; RS232-RS485/422 - combination of serial interfaces; RS232-RS485-ETH - combination of serial interfaces and an Ethernet port with higher insulation.
+The router can be supplied in either plastic or metal casing, depending on customer requirements.

-Configuration of the router may be done via a password-protected Web interface.
-Web interface provides detailed statistics about the router's activities, signal strength, detailed system log etc. The router supports the creation of VPN tunnels using IPSec, OpenVPN and L2TP to ensure safe communication.
-DHCP, NAT, NAT-T, DynDNS, NTP, VRRP, control by SMS, backup primary connection and many other functions are supported.
+The router can be configured using a password-protected Web interface.
+The Web interface provides detailed statistics about the router's activities, signal strength, detailed system logs etc. The router supports the creation of VPN tunnels using IPSec, OpenVPN and L2TP to ensure safe communication.
+DHCP, NAT, NAT-T, DynDNS, NTP, VRRP, control by SMS, primary connection backups and many other functions are also supported.

-The router provides diagnostic functions which include automatically monitoring the PPP connection, automatic restart in case of connection losses, and a hardware watchdog that monitors the router status.
-The user may insert Linux scripts which are started on various actions.
-It is possible to create up to four different configurations for the same router.
-These configurations can be switched whenever necessary via Web interface, SMS or binary input status.
-The router can automatically upgrade its configuration and firmware from your central server.
-This allows for mass reconfiguration of numerous routers at the same time.
+The router performs diagnostic functions including automatic monitoring of the PPP connection, automatic restart in case of connection losses, and a hardware watchdog that monitors the router status.
+It is possible to insert Linux scripts in order to perform various actions.
+It is also possible to create up to four different configurations for the same router.
+These configurations can be switched between at any via the Web interface, SMS or binary input status.
+The router can automatically upgrade its configuration and firmware from a central server, allowing for the mass reconfiguration of numerous routers at the same time.

-The router also supports additional software like R-SeeNet for permanent traffic monitoring of routers.
+The router also supports additional software such as R-SeeNet for permanent traffic monitoring of routers.